How much is a publisher charged for returns?

 Retail/list price $20 – 55% wholesale discount = $9.00 wholesale price - $4.81 print cost for small paperback containing 300 pages = $4.19 in publisher compensation paid to you.

-If the book is returned, we charge you back the wholesale price of $9.00.
+If the book is returned, we charge you back the wholesale price of $9.00 + shipping and handling fee shown above.

 When is the publisher charged for returns?